 Then the LORD said to Aaron, "You shall have no inheritance in their land nor own any portion among them; I am your portion and your inheritance among the sons of Israel.Numbers 18:20(NASB)

-The priests and Levites may not have had an inheritance in the land or received a portion like their fellow countrymen, but the Lord, Himself was to be their portion and their inheritance - which they received through the tithe of the remaining tribes!
-The blessings that flowed to priests through the people was God's provision, according to His riches in mercy.
+The priests and Levites may not have had an inheritance in the land or received a portion like their fellow countrymen, but the Lord Himself was to be their portion and their inheritance, which they received through the tithe of the remaining tribes.
+The blessings that flowed to the priests through the people was God's provision, according to His riches in mercy.

-The Church of Christ is a kingdom of priests, and unlike Israel there is not a legal requirement to offer the Lord a tithe.
-But like the priests we have the privilege and honour of knowing that the Lord is our portion and our very great reward.
+The Church of Christ is a kingdom of priests, and unlike Israel, there is not a legal requirement to offer the Lord a tithe.
+But like the priests, we have the privilege and honour of knowing that the Lord is our portion and our very great reward.
 All that we have HE gave us, and all that we are He made us.
-May we give freely and cheerfully to the Lord for all His goodness are grace to us.
+May we give freely and cheerfully to the Lord for all His goodness and grace to us.

-Heavenly Father, thank You that You are my portion, my inheritance and my great reward.
-Help me to give willingly and cheerfully make my offering to You, knowing that all that I have has come from You.
+Heavenly Father, thank You that You are my portion, my inheritance, and my great reward.
+Help me to give willingly and to make my offering to You cheerfully, knowing that all that I have has come from You.
 This I pray in Jesus' name, AMEN.